dhthwy/r/README.md

+"
+'25 was the real telling.
+Showed your true self and your true intent there before and during summer.
+Fuck your life.

-"No. Because you don't talk to me properly.
+No. Because you don't talk to me properly.

 You talk to them properly.
 And spend time with them properly.